 Already a popular first-person shooter on PC and consoles, Payday is coming to Android.
 Payday Crime War is a multiplayer, team-based PvP title where two teams go head to head.
 One team takes on the role of criminals trying to perform a robbery.
 The other team steps into the shoes of a SWAT team trying to prevent the crime.

 Up to eight players can take part in a match, which can take place in different locations.
 As you progress through the game, you can get new weapons and additional abilities to step up your game.

-Developer Overkill Software has set up a website for the upcoming game, claiming it’s coming soon.
+Overkill Software has set up a website for the upcoming game, claiming it’s coming soon.
 An exact date has not been shared with the public yet.
-However, you can already sign up for the closed beta to try out the game before it officially launches — hit the button below if you’re interested.
+However, the developer is already testing out the game with a closed beta program, which hopefully means it won’t be long before it’s released.

-Codemasters has teamed up with Eden Games and is developing a mobile version of its Formula 1 game.
-Officially called F1 Mobile Racing, the free-to-play title will feature all the teams, cars, and circuits of the 2018 Formula 1 championship.
+Codemasters has teamed up with Eden Games to develope a mobile version of its Formula 1 game, officially called F1 Mobile Racing.
+The free-to-play title will feature all the teams, cars, and circuits of the 2018 Formula 1 championship.

-For the first time ever, players will be able to develop and customize their own F1 car.
-This includes choosing the color of the car as well as other parts to make it drive faster, stop quicker, and so on.
+For the first time ever, players will be able to develop and customize their own F1 car, choosing the color of the car, as well as parts to make it drive faster, stop quicker, and so on.
 Check out the trailer released by Codemasters above to see how the game looks like in real life.

 I played F1 on Xbox quite a bit and loved every second of it.
-If the mobile version will be just as exhilarating, it will definitely be a winner.
-The developer said the game will be released this year, but did not share an exact date.
-It will launch on iOS first and make its way to Android shortly after.
+If the Android version is as exhilarating, it will definitely be a winner.
+The game is already available on iOS devices.
+The developer said it’s soon coming to Android, but didn’t give a specific timeframe.

 These are the some of best upcoming Android games to keep an eye out for, although we’re sure plenty of other interesting titles will make their debut this year.
 Have we missed any major ones?
 Let us know in the comments!